lkugler/RTTOV-WRF/README.md

 ### Install
 1) download and compile RTTOV from [nwpsaf.eu](https://www.nwpsaf.eu/site/software/rttov/).
-2) get the `pysolar` module
+2) run `python setup.py install` in the command line
+3) set paths in `paths.py`
-3) configure the python script `rttov_wrf.py`, it sets all the assumptions for radiative transfer.
+4) optional: configure the python script `rttov_wrf.py`, it sets all the assumptions for radiative transfer.

 ### Note: